jordnlnn/favorite-recipe-challenge/README.md

 JavaScript (if applicable) – Adding interactivity (e.g., animations, scroll effects).

-## 🚀 Getting Started

-### Viewing the Project

-Download or clone this repository.

-Open index.html in a web browser.

-## 📸 Screenshots

-(Include images or GIFs showcasing the layout and interactive elements.)

 ## ❤️ Acknowledgments

-SheCodes Challenge – Inspiration for the project.
+SheCodes Monthly Challenge – Inspiration for the project.

 Navajo Culture & Family Traditions – Honoring the origins of this dish.